jarvelov/And_Load/README.md

 `[and_load id="2" revision_override="14"]`

 **`jquery_override`**
-By default `jQuery` is loaded with each script file for your scripting please.
+By default `jQuery` is loaded with each script file for your scripting pleasure.
 If you turn this off globaly you can still enable it for specific files.
 `[and_load id="2" jquery_override="true"]`

 **`minify_override`**